 Depth-guided video generation utilizes depth maps as conditioning signals to control the 3D structure of the synthesized scene, object layout, and relative distances of elements from the camera.
 This form of control is crucial for generating videos with a strong sense of three-dimensionality, realistic object interactions, and consistent scene geometry across frames.

 The primary input for depth-guided control is a sequence of depth maps $D = {d_1, d_2, ..., d_T}$, where each $d_t \in \mathbb{R}^{H \times W}$ provides per-pixel depth information.
-These depth maps can be relative or absolute, estimated from RGB videos using monocular depth estimation models, captured using specialized sensors (e.g., LiDAR, ToF cameras), or rendered from 3D models.
+These depth maps can be relative or absolute, estimated from RGB videos using monocular depth estimation models, captured using specialized sensors (\textit{e.g.}, LiDAR, ToF cameras), or rendered from 3D models.
 Depth conditioning helps in maintaining geometric consistency, enabling plausible occlusions, and can be used to simulate effects like depth-of-field.

 Several works have explored depth-guided video synthesis.
-ControlVideo~\cite{zhang2023controlvideo} and Control-A-Video~\cite{chen2023control} demonstrate how various control signals, including depth, could be integrated into large pre-trained text-to-image diffusion models to guide video generation.
-SparseCtrl~\cite{guo2024sparsectrl} focuses on using sparse depth controls.
-DreamDance~\cite{pang2024dreamdance} leverages depth for dynamic 3D scene generation.
-Methods like GD-VDM~\cite{lapid2023gd} explicitly incorporate geometric priors using depth.
-ControlNeXt~\cite{peng2024controlnext} and Champ~\cite{zhu2024champ} also support depth guidance among other control types.
+ControlVideo~\citep{zhang2023controlvideo} and Control-A-Video~\citep{chen2023control} demonstrate how various control signals, including depth, could be integrated into large pre-trained text-to-image diffusion models to guide video generation.
+SparseCtrl~\citep{guo2024sparsectrl} focuses on using sparse depth controls.
+DreamDance~\citep{pang2024dreamdance} leverages depth for dynamic 3D scene generation.
+ControlNeXt~\citep{peng2024controlnext} and Champ~\citep{zhu2024champ} also support depth guidance among other control types.
 Depth information is typically encoded and injected into the diffusion model\'s U-Net architecture, often concatenated with noisy latents or fed into cross-attention layers.
 Some methods may also use depth-based loss functions to further encourage geometric fidelity, for instance, by comparing the depth map of a generated frame with the target depth map.

 Challenges in depth-guided generation include the difficulty of obtaining accurate, dense, and temporally consistent depth maps, especially from monocular RGB videos.
 Errors or noise in the input depth maps can propagate to the generated video, leading to distorted geometry.
 Ensuring that the generated RGB frames are consistent with the conditioning depth information is non-trivial.
 Dynamic scenes with rapidly changing depths or complex non-rigid object deformations pose further difficulties.
 Moreover, incorporating 3D awareness often increases computational complexity.
-Approaches like Make-Your-Video~\cite{xing2024make} and Moonshot~\cite{zhang2024moonshot} aim to improve fidelity and consistency in such scenarios.
+Approaches like Make-Your-Video~\citep{xing2024make} and Moonshot~\citep{zhang2024moonshot} aim to improve fidelity and consistency in such scenarios.